CS 3005: Programming in C++

 - Use memory checking and debugging tools.

-- Create larger programs than in previous course work.
+- Create programs with more complexity than in previous course work.

 The following C++ language constructs will be covered: